hmteditors/2018-office10/Presentation.md

 136r_6

-Hector says he will give the best (horses): Dolon on the other hand is asking for Achilles’, knowing that those are the best: it makes clear the absurdity and lack of sense of either of them.
+Hector says he will give the best (horses): Dolon on the other hand is asking for Achilles’, knowing that those are the best: it makes both men’s absurdity and lack of sense clear.

  ![ ](http://www.homermultitext.org/iipsrv?OBJ=IIP,1.0&FIF=/project/homer/pyramidal/deepzoom/hmt/vbbifolio/v1/vb_135v_136r.tif&RGN=0.7546,0.4292,0.09967,0.09805&wID=5000&CVT=JPEG)